sslover/designing-for-data-personalization/week10/AmazonS3-expressjs-setup-guide.md

 	npm install --save connect-multiparty

-8) Now, we need to add your AWS credentials to the .env file (remember that this is a secret file that holds credentials and other private information - we have it in .gitignore so it will not be shared on Github).
+8) Now, we need to add our AWS credentials to the .env file (remember that this is a secret file that holds credentials and other private information - we have it in .gitignore so it will not be shared on Github).

 You can get your AWS Access Key and Secret Key by going to https://console.aws.amazon.com/iam/home#security_credential